TomTheCodingGuy/Cow-Bounce/README.md

 ```
 - Now there should be a folder in /opt called Cow-Bounce, also containing the contents of this repository.
 - Therefore, you can delete the Cow-Bounce folder in your home directory.
-- To run the app from terminal, type 'cowbounce'.
+- To run the app from terminal, type ``cowbounce``.
 - It should also appear in your Games Menu.
-- Note: When I first installed it as a test on my Raspberry Pi, the game icon(icon-64.png) did not come up straight away.
+- Note: When I first installed it as a test on my Raspberry Pi, the game icon (icon-64.png) did not come up straight away.
 After rebooting however, it apppeared.

 ### Uninstall: